 Is Madrid or Barcelona more expensive?

 Madrid is typically more affordable and less expensive than Barcelona.
-It’s a smaller city and sees fewer tourists.
+It sees fewer tourists.
 Barcelona is definitely more expensive, but it can still be done fairly affordably depending on the things you choose and want to do.
 There are a lot of free things you can do in Barcelona.